 It was a great deal for both of us.

-I remember when I lived in Rhode Island, and that's when I began my construction years.
+But how is it that even when I had no money, I remember when I lived in Rhode Island, and that's when I began my construction years, I thought I wanted to build houses.

-You know, I was a carpenter's apprentice once, fell off a roof, three stories, busted my arm, dislocated my elbow, busted up all my teeth.
+You know, I was a carpenter's apprentice once, fell off a roof three stories, busted my arm, dislocated my elbow, busted up all my teeth.

-I played hockey all these years, all my friends lose teeth.
+I played hockey all these years.

-Now finally I bust up my teeth, falling off a roof.
+Now finally, I bust up my teeth, falling off a roof.

 That was great.